Our Board members

 Read more

-Allison founded a property management company in 2004 and following its sale in 2017, has continued part-time work as a business coach to small and medium enterprises.
-Previous board roles include Progress WA and the Australian Short Term Rental Association (previously HRIA), where Allison was Chair and Vice Chair over a four-year period.
-She graduated from Curtin University of Technology (WA) in 1988 with a Bachelor of Applied Science (Physiotherapy) and worked as a physiotherapist in various countries for 16 years.
-Allison had the opportunity to visit one of the JFF offshore programs in October 2019 and was inspired by the incredible work of the Foundation.
-She looks forward to contributing her experience in both health and business toward the continued legacy of John Fawcett.
+Allison founded a property management company in 2004 and following its sale in 2017, continued work for the next two years as a business coach to small and medium enterprises.
+Since this time, Allison has committed her time to not-for-profit organisations.
+Allison graduated from Curtin University of Technology (WA) in 1988 with a Bachelor of Applied Science (Physiotherapy) and worked as a physiotherapist in various countries for 16 years before moving into corporate business.
+Previous board roles include the Australian Short Term Rental Association (previously HRIA), where Allison was Chair and Vice Chair over a four-year period.
+Allison looks forward to continuing to contribute her experience toward the Foundation and is constantly inspired by the incredible work of the John Fawcett Foundation team.

 Treasurer